 5. Windows 10 network cameras support

-Another best feature available with Windows 10 version 2004 is native support for network cameras to make it easier for developers to build security and machine learning video analytics solutions.
+Another best feature available with the Windows 10 May 2020 Update is native support for network cameras to make it easier for developers to build security and machine learning video analytics solutions.

 The new support will allow easy discovery, pairing, configuration, and streaming of TCP/IP-enabled for major ONVIF Profile S compliant camera brands.

 Also, developers will be able to stream from a given RTSP Uniform Resource Identifier (URI) through the same Windows camera APIs.
 And they’ll also be able to take advantage of artificial intelligence (AI) services and features to create high performance end-to-end security solutions, including for common surveillance scenarios like people detection or face sentiment analysis.

 If you use virtual desktops to group different tasks or project, you can now specify a custom name for each desktop.

 You can rename a virtual desktop by clicking the header of the desktop and changing the name.
 Or you can right-click the thumbnail of the desktop in Task View, and a context menu with a Rename option in it should appear.

 Starting with Windows 10 version 2004, Cortana is no longer part of the operating system.
 Instead, it’s now an app that updates through the Microsoft Store and provides a new chat-based interface with the ability to input text or voice to interact with the assistant.

 The app also supports the light and dark mode available on Windows 10, and the new experience offers a less intrusive screen for “Hey Cortana” queries that can stay in the flow while you work.
 In addition, the assistant has been updated with new speech and language models, performance has improved, and you can even drag and resize like any other app.